CPRA-MP/ICM_MorphGridData/README.md

-# ICM_MorphDiff
+# ICM_MorphGridData
- simple fortran code to difference two binary rasters with identical resolutions
+ Read in ICM-Morph binary rasters and save to XYZ files for use in averaging over grids or compartments.